Financial-Times/origami-build-tools/TROUBLESHOOT.md

 ### Error `While executing gem ...
 (Gem::FilePermissionError)`

+When installing Sass and/or ScssLint, depending on how permissions are set on your machine, OBT might fail and return:

+>While executing gem ...
+(Gem::FilePermissionError).
+>You don't have write permissions for the /Library/Ruby/Gems/2.0.0 directory.

-When installing Sass and/or ScssLint, depending on how you have your permissions configured in your computer, you might get this error.
-You will need to run the command manual prefixing sudo to it.
-To install the supported version you need to run the following command (substituting the version number by the one mentioned [here](https://github.com/Financial-Times/origami-build-tools/#install)):
+The command needs to be run manually prefixing sudo to it.
+It's the following command (substituting the version number by the one mentioned [here](https://github.com/Financial-Times/origami-build-tools/#install)):

 ```bash
 sudo gem install scss-lint -v 0.34.0